 The Fact Sheet to the 2022 MS4 General Permit recommends the Town consult with Maine DEP to assess actions to be taken to address discharges to impaired waters that do not have an EPA-approved TMDL.
-In Old Orchard Beach's case, these waters include the estuarine/marine waters of Saco Bay located in the DMR Growing Area WG, Growing Section P2 (formerly DMR Pollution Area 13).
-DMR Growing Area WG was originally listed in the 2009 Statewide Bacteria TMDL; however, in 2016, the Maine DEP moved the estuarine/marine waters to the 303(d) list Category 5-B-1(a) (TMDL required) until such time as the Maine DEP can update the Statewide Bacterial TMDL to provide more specific spatial data on which areas are included.
+In Old Orchard Beach's case, these waters previously included the estuarine/marine waters of Saco Bay located in the DMR Growing Area WG, Growing Section P2.
+DMR Growing Area WG was originally listed in the 2009 Statewide Bacteria TMDL; however, in 2016, the Maine DEP moved the estuarine/marine waters to the 303(d) list Category 5-B-1(a) (TMDL required).
+In 2018/2020/2020, the estuarine/marine waters of Saco Bay adjacent to the shore of Old Orchard Beach were delisted and moved to Category 3 Estuarine and Marine Waters with Insufficient Data or Information to Determine if Shellfish Harvesting Designation Use is Attained.

-Although, the 2022 MS4 General Permit requirements do not apply to 303(d) non-TMDL waters, through regional consultation, the Maine DEP concurs that for bacteria impaired waters that were vacated from the 2009 Statewide Bacteria TMDL (marine/estuarine), implementation of the MS4 IDDE elements of the 2022 MS4 General Permit (i.e. outfall inspections, sampling outfalls during dry weather flow, and completing IDDE investigations to eliminate bacterial sources) is sufficient to address the impairment until such time as the Statewide Bacteria TMDL can be updated.
+Although there currently are no waters on the 303(d) in Old Orchard Beach that are impaired without a TMDL and the 2022 MS4 General Permit requirements do not apply to 303(d) non-TMDL waters, prior to the approval of the 2018/2020/2022 303(d) list, the Maine DEP was regionally consulted, and they concurred that for bacteria impaired waters that were vacated from the 2009 Statewide Bacteria TMDL (marine/estuarine), implementation of the MS4 IDDE elements of the 2022 MS4 General Permit (i.e. outfall inspections, sampling outfalls during dry weather flow, and completing IDDE investigations to eliminate bacterial sources) is sufficient to address the impairment until such time as the Statewide Bacteria TMDL can be updated.

-1.5 PRIORITY WATERSHEDS
+1.5 Priority Watersheds

 The 2022 MS4 General Permit does not contain any specific requirements related to priority watersheds; however, it does require the Town to have a procedure in place to prioritize watersheds when addressing illicit discharges.
-In general the Town focuses illicit discharge detection and elimination (IDDE) efforts in the priority watershed.
+In general, the Town focuses illicit discharge detection and elimination (IDDE) efforts in the priority watershed.
 The Town's IDDE Plan, included in Appendix E, describes in more detail how the prioritization is applied.
 The Town's priority watershed is the Goosefare Brook for several reasons, including: